Troubleshooting

 Unable to Open a File

-Some apps, mostly disc mounting tools, open image files in exclusive mode.
+Some apps, mainly disc mounting tools, open image files in exclusive mode.
 This behavior prevents the image file from being opened by WinISO or other apps.
 Such an app may run in the background, making it difficult to notice.

 To avoid such a conflict, close WinISO before using the same image file in other apps.